Key Services

 Ideal for students who are looking to start developing their high-impact thesis.

-The Specialist Fellowship is designed for students who want to work directly on research alongside high-impact partners for their final thesis while accelerating their own path toward an impactful career.
+The Effective Thesis Fellowship is designed for students who want to work directly on research alongside high-impact partners for their final thesis while accelerating their own path toward an impactful career.
 Fellows will work with organizations and experts working on real-world problems, produce thesis work that feeds directly into real-world decision-making, and receive tailored mentorship throughout the process.

 Upcoming Cohort: 🗓️ Flexible Start Dates | 📍 Online (virtual)

-Application Deadline: 1st of June
+Application Deadline: Rolling

 -